 I’m no longer living on my own.
 For the first time in recent history, I’ve thrived in my working environment and sense a robust career ahead.

 I used to get a sadistic sense of satisfaction when I accumulated this sort of brutal evidence, as though it irrefutably proved the ‘enfreakment’ that explained my character.
-I didn’t always explain where these phrases came from or the context behind them, but it continually justified everything I did and felt, especially relating to my doctoral thesis.
+It continually justified everything I did and felt, especially relating to my doctoral thesis.

 This year, I discovered that I can’t take this treatment any more.
 I need to fight back.